 Seven years of engineering experience in traffic engineering and/or street lighting.

-Any equivalent combination of acceptable education and experience which has included the completion of a bachelor's degree program in engineering as an educational minimum.
+Any equivalent combination of education and experience which has been determined to be acceptable by the Office of Human Resources which has included the completion of a bachelor's degree program in Engineering and the specific experience.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.